genki-koba/webpack-config/README.md

 ```
 $ npm run dev
 ```
-(this command might be executed in development environments.
+(this command(dev command) should be executed in development environments.
 Add npm scripts with your preferences.)

+In step.4, a configration error can be occurred when a npm command has been executed before the entry points are set.